benjibogush/esmaulhusna/readme.md

 ## 🧾 Legacy Instructions (macOS example)

-# Install manually
+### Install manually
-pip install reportlab arabic-reshaper python-bidi
+* pip install reportlab arabic-reshaper python-bidi

-# or
+### or use this
-python3 -m pip install reportlab arabic-reshaper python-bidi
+* python3 -m pip install reportlab arabic-reshaper python-bidi

-# or inside venv
+### or inside venv
-python3 -m venv venv
+* python3 -m venv venv
-source venv/bin/activate
+* source venv/bin/activate
-pip install reportlab arabic-reshaper python-bidi
+* pip install reportlab arabic-reshaper python-bidi

-# Run the app
+### Run the app
-python3 ./app.py3
+* python3 ./app.py
+* app_basic and app_detailed can be run independently to generate pdf without executable as long as all dependencies are installed.

 The generated file will be saved as:
 Esma_ul_Husna_99_Names_Of_Allah.pdf

 # Exit virtual environment
-deactivate
+* deactivate

 ---